tanerijun/go-card-deck/README.md

 # Go-Card-Deck

-A package to work with card decks.
+A package to work with poker deck.
 (Not intended for serious project)

 ## Installation